frickD/winki/README.md

 [![N|Solid](http://fs5.directupload.net/images/161117/x7g8xh4s.png)](https://nodesource.com/products/nsolid)

 Welcome to Winki!
 This Android app is made for the buisness informatics students of the university of applied sciences munich.
-Sort by semester and subject It shows you all topics and terms that you need to know during your study.
+Sorted by semester and subject, it shows you all topics and terms that you need to know during your study.

 Here some functions